vlitasdi/word-embeddings/README.md

 # word-embeddings
-a code for word embeddings on the brown corpus
+a code for word embeddings on the brown corpus.